Techtonica/curriculum/object-oriented-programming/restaurant recommender/RestaurantRecommender-part2.md

     * All Restaurants in a certain category (order does not matter)
     * All Restaurants with an Average Score greater than "X" in decreasing order
     * Top "X" number of restaurants in decreasing order in a certain category

+1. Your site must be responsive from 300px to at least 1400px window width.

 1. You will need to add *Jasmine Tests* for *each* of the above methods.